LilSpazJoekp/explain-yourself/README.md

 ## Changes

+## 1.3.10

+- Add more logging to debug issues.
+- General code cleanup.

 ## 1.3.9

 - Fix an issue where a post could get stuck in a loop of being removed when a moderator approves a post after removal.